An essential one sided boundary singularity for a $3$-dimensional area minimizing current in $\mathbb{R}^5$: Linear problem

 We know that there are $\#\mathcal{C}_p$ possible values the limit of $f$ can take which is

 This is a disconnected set of $\RR^{\# \mathcal{C}_p}$ and thus the only option is for it to have a single element and thus a single tangent cone. \end{proof}

-\section{Linear Problem}
+\section{Linear problem}

-We will do a brief excursion into the properties of the associated linear problem.
-This will be a model for the nonlinear problem.
-We refer to \cite{DS1} for the detailed set up for the linear problem in the interior.
+In this section, we introduce an appropriate linear model for the nonlinear problem with singular boundaries of the type considered in this paper.
+We refer to \cite{DS1} for the detailed setup for the linear problem in the interior and Section 8 of \cite{ian2024uniqueness} for the boundary setting.